vmitt/gmcprep/02a-preparing-data-for-machine-learning.md

 1. In the Azure Databricks Workspace, using the command bar on the left, select **Workspace**.
 Then select **Users**, and **&#9751; *your_user_name***.
 Then in the folder named **02 - Training and Evaluating Machine Learning Models**, open the **1.0 Featurization** notebook.

+1. Lets see how to view the DBFS -
+a) Go to extreme top right corner of your Databricks console.
+Under your user email, select the drop down and click "Admin Settings".
+b) Go to Workspace Settings tab, and search for DBFS File Browser Option and Enable it.
+Refresh the page.
+c) Go to Data option on left, click "Browse DBFS".
+d) Under /FileStore/tables click the upload option and select the source CSV file and upload + Done it.

 1. Attach the notebook to your cluster.
 Then read the notes in the notebook, running each code cell in turn.

 ## Clean-up